The Child Abduction Unit

 If you share custody of the child and believe the other parent has removed your joint child from the country or is wrongfully keeping your child abroad, you can contact the Child Abduction Unit, regardless of the country to which your child has been abducted.

-The Child Abduction Unit offers various forms of help, among other things:
+The Child Abduction Unit offers various forms of help, including:

 - Help you bring proceedings to secure the return of your child